 Thyroid conditions can affect people at any age and gender.
 In fact, did you know nearly 200 million people throughout the world suffer from some form of thyroid condition?
 While there are many medications to help aid these conditions, recent studies show that CBD could also be a solution.

 What is CBD?

 If you aren’t already informed about CBD, it’s important to understand what the molecule is and how it works in general prior to learning about how it can help specific ailments.

 CBD (or Cannabidiol) is one of over 100 compounds in the cannabis or hemp plant.
-CBD is an anti-psychoactive.
+CBD is non-intoxicating.
 There are two groups of cannabinoid receptors inside the body; CB1 and CB2.
 The CBD molecule helps activate receptors in the body, such as adenosine, serotonin and vanilloid.
 These receptors help the body produce dopamine (which regulates mood, memory and pain perception) and glutamate (which helps with brain cognitive function in the body).